The

 equally

-tired and confused,
+and confused,

-finally abandons everything,
+abandons everything,

 and joins his long-lost friend